RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/polkadot/CHAIN_CONNECTION.md

 **What happened in the code above?**

-- The `getSafeUrl` helper function constructs a DataHub URL for either Mainnet or the Westend testnet using the API key provided in `.env.local` - It can also be used with the `force` option to return the public Westend RPC endpoint as a fallback.
+- The `getSafeUrl` helper function constructs an endpoint URL for either Mainnet or the Westend testnet - It can also be used with the `force` option to return the public Westend RPC endpoint as a fallback.
 - With the endpoint URL, we can create a new `WsProvider` instance.
 - Then we use `ApiPromise.create` to initialize the API, passing the provider as an object.
 - Using the `rpc` module, we can then query the `system.version` method.